Posted on 2 Jan 2020

 Although there is usually no need to give employees with less than 2 years’ service written reasons for their dismissal, it is good practice to do so regardless.

-For any more advice regarding a mistake during the recruitment process, get in touch!
+For more advice about how to manage a recruitment mistake, get in touch!